art course en plain air on Cornwall coast path with artist Greg Humphries

 Have you ever noticed how your best ideas come about while walking?
 Boost your creativity and step out with us into West Cornwall’s landscape with inspirational tuition in drawing and painting.

-Greg Humphries Painting the Coast Path
+Painting the Coast path

 Writer Rebecca Solnit has said that walking “is how the body measures itself against the earth.”
 Immerse yourself in the West Cornish landscape on this three-day course led by artist Greg Humphries.
 Open up possibilities for the unexpected to inspire and motivate you to get painting and drawing.
 Journey through dramatic swathes of dramatic coastline with supportive and inspirational tuition that opens the door into creativity.